 Candidates must have three years of on-the-job experience in talent development or a related field/discipline or the equivalent.
 If a candidate has successfully completed ATD’s Master Instructional Designer or Master Trainer program, the eligibility requirement is two years of on-the-job experience.

-This certification will focus primarily three AOEs from the ATD Competency Model on which it is based.
+The APTD focuses primarily on three AOEs from the ATD Competency Model.
 The AOEs are Instructional Design, Training Delivery, and Learning Technologies.
-Evaluating Learning Impact and the foundational competency of Global Mindset also will be included throughout the exam.
-These competencies were identified by the research as core building blocks for talent development professionals and are part of the ATD Competency Model.
+Evaluating Learning Impact and the foundational competency of Global Mindset are also included throughout the exam.
+These competencies were identified by research as core building blocks for talent development professionals and are part of the ATD Competency Model.

 Evaluating Learning Impact and Global Mindset questions will also be tested, but there is no separate score for these two areas.

-To be eligible for the APTD program, all candidates must:
+To be eligible for the APTD program, all candidates must have at least:

 There is not a prerequisite study/preparation requirement for the APTD program; however, most candidates find it necessary to do so.
 You are not required to register for the APTD before purchasing any of the preparation options.
 Depending on your learning style and preference, there are a variety of study/preparation options available.
 Here are just a few suggestions:

-There are five testing windows scheduled for 2018 in February, April, June August and November.
+There are typically five testing windows scheduled each year for the APTD in February, April, June, August and November.
+Click here for the current APTD testing schedule.

-APTD registration is open now.
-The registrations deadlines are approximately 30 days before each testing window begins.
+Registration deadlines are approximately 30 days before each testing window begins.
+Click here for the current APTD testing schedule and registration deadlines.

-The full APTD exam will be 115 multiple choice items and candidates will have two hours to complete the exam.
+The full APTD exam includes 115 multiple choice items and candidates will have two hours to complete the exam.

-Candidates who have successfully obtained the ATD Masters in Training Delivery or Instructional Design and who will test out of ID or TD will take modified versions of the exam.
-The modified exam will be 72 multiple choice items, will not include the test-out content, and candidates will have 90 minutes to complete their exam.
+Candidates who have successfully obtained the ATD Masters in Training Delivery or Instructional Design, will test out of ID or TD will take modified versions of the exam.
+The modified exam will be 72 multiple choice items and will not include the test-out content.
+Candidates will have 90 minutes to complete their exam.

 The APTD Recertification Fee is $150, payable every three years with the APTD Recertification Application.

-We have plans to translate the exam in 2018.
+We have plans to translate the exam into Chinese in 2018

 No. The APTD certification tests a portion of what is included in the CPLP.
 Current CPLP holders have already exhibited their mastery of this content.

-If your years of experience in the talent development field fall short of the CPLP’s required five years (or four years plus education), then you may want to consider the APTD.
-If you’ve concentrated on a few areas of expertise in your professional work, the more-focused APTD may better suit your needs.
+If your years of experience in the talent development field fall short of the CPLP’s required five years, then you may want to consider the APTD.
+Even if you have more than five years of experience, if your professional work has been concentrated in just a few areas of expertise, the more-focused APTD may better suit your needs.

 In addition, due to the strength and rigor of the ATD Masters series, candidates who have successfully completed an ATD Master Instructional Designer or Master Trainer will be able to elect to test-out of that portion of the exam.
 Only one portion of the exam may be deemed exempt and candidates having both ATD Master Instructional Designer and Master Trainer designations will need to choose which section they wish to test-out.
 The cost of the exam will remain the same for full-test candidates and test-out candidates and the resulting certification will be equal.